tdprice-858/Pt-MgO/docs/source/bulk_calculations/functional_benchmarking.rst

  #. **Non-Emperical** - Derived from first principles using constraints known from quantum mechanics
 * **Meta-GGA**
  * Includes higher order density gradients
- * includes the orbital kinetic energy density
+ * includes the orbital kinetic energy density, which is computed from orbitals that are functionals of the density
 * **Hybrids**
  * Combine exact exhange from Hartree-Fock with GGA method
  * Optimizing functional fitting coefficients is usually performed on experimental data